Danny and the Champions of the World: Formation

-Subsequent career
+History

 Danny and the Champions of the World recorded and released their second album, Streets of Our Time, in 2010.
 The band released the album on Loose.
-Danny & the Champions of the World recorded the album whilst on tour with The Magic Numbers and Drive-By Truckers.
+Danny & the Champions of the World recorded the album whilst on tour, opening for The Magic Numbers, Garth Hudson, and Drive-By Truckers.
 Streets of Our Time was met with much critical acclaim and shifted the band to a more rock, less folk sound.

 In February 2011 Danny Wilson signed a worldwide publishing/production deal with Southern Crossroads Music and went into the studio to record the band's third album, Hearts & Arrows.
 The album, marked by a distinct heartland rock sound influenced by Bruce Springsteen and the E Street Band, was produced by Tony Poole and Danny Wilson, and mixed by Ted Hutt at his King Size Studios based in Los Angeles, California, United States.
-The album was released on SO Records in July 2011, and was preceded by a single, You Don't Know (My Heart Is In The Right Place).

-Danny Wilson recorded Tougher Than The Rest for a limited edition Bruce Springsteen tribute 7-inch EP for Record Store Day 2011, alongside fellow contributors The Magic Numbers, Willie Nile and Billy Franks.
+The album was released on SO Records in July 2011, and was preceded by a single, You Don't Know (My Heart Is in the Right Place).
+Wilson recorded Tougher Than The Rest for a limited edition Bruce Springsteen tribute 7-inch EP for Record Store Day 2011, alongside fellow contributors The Magic Numbers, Willie Nile and Billy Franks.

 Danny and the Champions of the World released their fourth studio album Stay True on Loose Music in September 2013.
 It was recorded at North London's Reservoir Studios.
 The core band were joined by Rosalie Deighton, Melvin Duffy, Trevor Moss & Hannah-Lou and Dreaming Spires Robin & Joe Bennett.
 The album took a more soulful and improvisational feel.
-Wilson noted, "the musicians all stood around the microphones in the same room - booze flowing, smoke filling the air, it was like a polka night but with banjos!
+Wilson noted, "the musicians all stood around the microphones in the same room – booze flowing, smoke filling the air, it was like a poker night but with banjos!
 Generally it felt like we were making something special, I just booked the studio and the guys heard the songs for the first time on the studio floor."

 In 2014, the band released their first live album, Live Champs!.
 In summer 2015, their fifth studio album, What Kind of Love, was released.

-On 3 February 2016, Danny and the Champions of the World dominated the inaugural UK Americana Awards, winning UK Artist of the Year, UK Album of the Year for What Kind of Love and UK Song of the Year for Clear Water.In August 2017, the band released their sixth studio album, Brilliant Light, available in both double- and triple-LP formats, the latter featuring an additional album of instrumental tracks.
+On 3 February 2016, Danny and the Champions of the World dominated the inaugural UK Americana Awards, winning UK Artist of the Year, UK Album of the Year for What Kind of Love and UK Song of the Year for Clear Water.
+In August 2017, the band released their sixth studio album, Brilliant Light, available in both double- and triple-LP formats, the latter featuring an additional album of instrumental tracks.

 Danny is instrumental in the London movement "Neckerchief Rock" alongside Radio London DJ Robert Elms, they regularly put on events at local pubs and venues.